ocaml/ocaml/.github/ISSUE_TEMPLATE/bug_report.md

 We would like to thank you for reporting your bug to the Multicore OCaml team.

-To make sure that we can help you as best as possible, we advise to go through the page at https://github.com/ocaml-multicore/ocaml-multicore/wiki/Report-an-issue-to-the-bugtracker
+To make sure that we can help you as best as possible, we advise you to go through the page at https://github.com/ocaml-multicore/ocaml-multicore/wiki/Report-an-issue-to-the-bugtracker

-Use the following template to report your issue and fill it with available the informations.
+Use the following template to report your issue and fill it with the available information.

 **Describe the issue**